Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the number of DS epochs in the network so far.
+Returns the number of DS epochs in the network so far represented as `String`.

 ### HTTP Request